pH-7/PhoneDetector/README.md

 }

 if ($phoneDetector->isIos()) {
-    echo 'Your mobile phone is an iPhone!';
+    echo 'Your mobile phone runs with iOS';
 }
 ```